mmeents/DaemonsMCP/docs/QUICKSTART.md

 2. "Create a todo list called 'Bug Fixes' with items for null reference handling and error logging"
 3. "Get the next task from the Bug Fixes todo list"
 4. "Mark todo item 15 as completed"
+5. "Get next todo item, do it and mark as completed or Restore if unable to complete."
 ```

 ## Next Steps